danielboots/apollo/README.md

 * Emmet is also a great testing tool as if you do get errors or unclosed tags it will suggest to you the closing tag to use.
 I find this very helpful in bug fixing and testing.

+* I have an extension installed called PRETTIER which is referenced in technologies, which i employed for correct

 * I finally used **[GTMETRIX](https://gtmetrix.com/)** which is used to test page website speeds.
 All testing came back fine apart from image sizes which scored pretty low.
 Thus i used the free online **[SQUOOSH](https://squoosh.app/)** to reduce massive image sizes upto 80% of their original file size.
 This is especially important as large image sizes dramatically increase page loading speeds and leads to a bad UX especially on mobile where heavy loading sites can eat data very quickly.

 ___